iPRoBe-lab/D-NetPAD/README.md

 # Citation
 If you are using the code, please cite the paper:

-Renu Sharma, Arun Ross, [D-NetPAD: An Explainable and Interpretable Iris Presentation Attack Detector](https://arxiv.org/abs/2007.01381), arXiv:2007.01381, 2020.
+Renu Sharma, Arun Ross, [D-NetPAD: An Explainable and Interpretable Iris Presentation Attack Detector](https://arxiv.org/abs/2007.01381), IJCB, 2020.